And then there’s my favourite images of the day :) https://t.co/Xt1pQPOQMI

 A. Reasons for choosing a subject include:

 Ensure you read the course information in your Year 9 information booklet.
 You need to make sure courses suit your own personal learning style, so think about the way you learn best.
 Check out how each subject is taught and whether you are assessed by coursework or an examination (or both).
+You will look at your learning styles in November during the subject enhancement day.

-Also, discuss the courses available with parents/carers, family and other people, such as subject teachers, your form tutor/Head of House for general advice, Mrs Triptree (Deputy Headteacher) and the school’s careers adviser, Mrs Westlake
+Also, discuss the courses available with parents/carers, family and other people, such as subject teachers, your form tutor/Head of House for general advice, Mrs Triptree (Deputy Headteacher) and the school’s careers adviser, Mrs O'Connor.

 A. Yes.
 You will also have an opportunity to attend, with your parents/carers, a Year 9 Options Evening, which will give further information about the options on offer and how the process works.